Which place is cheaper, Charlottesville or Gatlinburg?

 Located in eastern Tennessee, Gatlinburg is a gateway to the Great Smoky Mountains National Park, and for many it is a destination in and of itself.
 It's anything but natural, and most of its entertainment is centered around amusement park rides and gimmicky sights.
 You'll find no shortage of cheap hotels and restaurant options, many of which are the typical chains you would find in most tourist towns.
 It is a convenient town to pick up any necessities you may have forgotten before your visit to the nearby national park.

 Located in central Virginia, Charlottesville is a little university town steeped in history and culture.
 Home to Thomas Jefferson, much of the town's architecture is heavily influenced by his hand, while the people scene is full of activities, dining, and entertainment.
 Many visitors are drawn to the area for the University of Virginia, the Historic Downtown Mall, plus many quaint vineyards and farms in the surrounding countryside.

 These are the overall average travel costs for the two destinations.

-The average daily cost (per person) in Gatlinburg is $152, while the average daily cost in Charlottesville is $123.
+The average daily cost (per person) in Gatlinburg is $190, while the average daily cost in Charlottesville is $154.
 These costs include accommodation (assuming double occupancy, so the traveler is sharing the room), food, transportation, and entertainment.
-While every person is different, these costs are an average of past travelers in each city.
-Below is a breakdown of travel costs for Gatlinburg and Charlottesville in more detail.
+While every person is different, these costs are an average of past travelers in each destination.
+What follows is a categorical breakdown of travel costs for Gatlinburg and Charlottesville in more detail.